 Preparing for the CFA exam is similar to studying for the CPA exam.
 The exams, CFA Levels I, II, and III, are taken in sequence.
 You must pass one exam before sitting for the next.

 Each test lasts six hours.
-The exams collectively assess candidates' knowledge of ethics and professional standards, investment tools, asset classes, and portfolio management and wealth planning.
+The exams collectively assess candidates’ knowledge of ethics and professional standards, investment tools, asset classes, and portfolio management and wealth planning.
 Most serious candidates will spend hundreds of hours preparing for the CFA exam.
-See our guide to the best CFA Study Material to jumpstart your preparation.

 The Level I exam consists of 240 multiple-choice questions that are distributed equally over two sessions.
 Each session is three hours long.
 The exam covers the following topic areas: